cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 **Protip 2**: Use [Etheno](https://github.com/crytic/etheno) to simplify the setup of Manticore in large multi-contract projects.

+## Echidna

+[Echidna](https://github.com/crytic/echidna) is a fuzzing / property-based testing tool for Ethereum Smart Contracts.
+With Echidna you can generate random input data according to your Smart Contract ABIs.

+This is very useful for automated tests as you don't have to come up with the assertions but Enchida does.
+Once a problem is found, Echidna lets you further shrink down the input domain to find an exact way to reproduce the issue.

+**Protip**: Use [Etheno](https://github.com/crytic/etheno) to simplify the setup of Echidna in large multi-contract projects.

+## Etheno

+The [Etheno](https://github.com/crytic/etheno) project helps you integrate analysis tools such as Manticore and Echidna in large, multi-contract projects.

+Its features include:

+- JSON RPC Multiplexing
+- Analysis Tool Wrapping
+- Test Framework Integration

 ## Securify

 [Securify](https://github.com/eth-sri/securify2) is a security scanner supported by the Ethereum Foundation and ChainSecurity.
 Currently it supports the automatic verification of 38 vulnerabilities from [SWC Registry](https://swcregistry.io/) \(Smart Contract Weakness Classification and Test Cases\).